mickrz/AlgorithmPractice/README.md

 Merge Sort | as advertised | MergeSort

-Also, I find myself looking for a simple barebones working code example to illustrate a concept and be able to run it to understand it - so I started creating my own references.
+Also, I find myself looking for a simple working code example to illustrate a concept and be able to run it to understand it - so I started creating my own references.

 Example | Description | filename/directory
 --- | --- | ---
 Callback | Example across classes using std::shared_ptr, std::move, static, std::optional, std::mutex, std::function, etc | Callback
+Variadic Template | Simple demo of uses for variadic templates | VariadicTemplate Factory | Simple demo of Factory Method (Abstract Creator Class) - This will be the basis of a mini-project that will tie many different patterns, concepts and packages | FactoryExample